 If you don't want to fork out a monthly subscription but you're looking for a futuristic smart security system, try the Netatmo Welcome.

-It's the same price as the Nest Cam in the US, slightly more expensive in Sterling but the Welcome offers you access to your Full HD videos for no extra monthly payment.
+It's the same price as the Nest Cam in the US, more expensive in Sterling but the Welcome offers you access to your Full HD videos for no extra monthly payment.
 It also uses proprietary face recognition software so it can recognise your family and friends (once tagged) and instantly alert you with a still when a possible intruder is spotted in the house.

-The new Netatmo Welcome Tags also compliment the setup with motion sensing door and window features on offer.
+The Netatmo Welcome Tags also compliment the setup with motion sensing door and window features on offer.

 Canary packs a whole security system into a sleek box that looks a little bit like a router.
 The box includes a camera (with night vision and motion detection), accelerometer sensors (to detect tampering) and a speaker and siren.